Maritims/webmention/README.md

 container and should be deployed behind a reverse proxy which handles SSL termination and rate limiting.
 You don't want to be turned into a DDoS zombie.
 I like [nginx](https://nginx.org/).

+For the easiest deployment, use [the provided Dockerfile](/webmention-service/Dockerfile) to build an image and run it with Docker:.

 The service accepts the following environment variables:

 - `WEBMENTION_SERVER_PORT`: The port to listen on.
 Required.
 Defaults to 8080.